yeashire/portfolio_project_1_/README.md

         * The values of the Psychotherapist.
         * Shows Anna Kowalski positive picture.
         * Describes specialization/field that Anna is working in.
-        * Shows a quote that gives a sens of Therapist aproach.
+        * Shows a quote that gives a sense of Therapist approach.

     ![Home Page](documentation/home_page.png)